 By Steve Kemler and Adam Lohr, RSM

 Cell and gene therapies are one of the most active areas of research and investment in the development of medicine.
-The appeal is understandable given the promise of novel drugs targeting poorly treated diseases; the recent success of several new gene and cell therapies; and substantial capital flowing in from private investment, initial public offerings, and corporate acquisitions.
+The cell and gene therapy space is experiencing significant growth and attracting substantial investment due to its potential in targeting poorly treated diseases and the recent success of novel therapies.
+This active area of research and development is characterized by a surge in private investment, initial public offerings, and corporate acquisitions.
 We’ll examine the current state of clinical development, investment and financial performance of companies developing cell and gene therapies, and whether these conditions support the next wave of life sciences advancement or are indications of a biotech bubble.

 Source: FDA and Evaluate Pharma

-For all the media attention and investment that cell and gene therapy currently attracts, these therapies are relatively new to the scene, with the first therapy approved in 2017.
+For all the media attention and investment that cell and gene therapy currently attracts, the cell and gene therapy space is still relatively new to the scene, with the first therapy approved in 2017.
 The number of approved treatments remains extremely small.
 Of the 22 cell and gene therapies approved by the FDA, 14 are cord blood-based treatments.
-The remaining include two gene therapies, seven cell therapies, and five gene modified cell therapies.
+The remaining include two gene therapies, seven cell therapies, and five gene-modified cell therapies.
 In total, cell and gene therapies represent just 7% of the 340 approved biologics.